reid-lalli/bluesky-toxicity-analysis/README.md

 ## Overview

-This repository contains the code and analysis for studying the evolution of toxicity on the BlueSky social media platform from its launch (February 6, 2024) through December 1, 2025.
+This repository contains the code and analysis for studying the evolution of toxicity on the Bluesky social media platform from its launch (February 6, 2024) through December 1, 2025.
 Our research examines how toxicity patterns develop over time and how they relate to platform growth.

 **Paper:** "The Evolution of Toxicity on Social Media: Analyzing Bluesky from its Inception"
 **Authors:** Reid Lalli, Luke McAdams, Ethan Schoen (Occidental College)